 But I am busy… so busy I could fall into bed each day completely spent.
 How on earth does that happen?
-Business is a strategy the enemy uses to keep me distracted from my true calling.
+Busyness is a strategy the enemy uses to keep me distracted from my true calling.

 This year God challenged me to look into the reasons I am so busy.
 I want to share them with you along with some ways I am working to change this pattern!